cloudant/cloudant-sync-eap/wip.md

 [maven]: http://maven.apache.org/
 [gradle]: http://www.gradle.org/

+There are currently two jar files for the datastore:

+* `cloudant-sync-datastore-android` contains the main datastore.
+* `mazha` contains a simple CouchDB client.

+We will be rolling `mazha` into `cloudant-sync-datastore-android` as `mazha` only contains the functionality to support HTTP requests made for replication and isn't intended to be used as a separate package.

 ### Gradle

-Add the EAP maven repo and a compile time dependency:
+Add the EAP maven repo and a compile time dependency on the datastore and mazha jars:

 ```groovy
 repositories {